The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 Type Of Damage

-The type of damage significantly affects repair costs.
-Physical damage like a broken screen or keyboard is common.
-These repairs can be expensive.
-Software issues like viruses or system failures also need fixing.
-They might require less money but can still be costly.
+The type of damage has the biggest influence on cost.
+Physical damage like a broken screen or keyboard tends to be expensive because it requires replacement parts.
+Software issues like viruses or system failures usually cost less, though complex cases can still add up.

 Age Of The Computer